Barron H. Lerner: Career

 His book The Breast Cancer Wars: Hope, Fear and the Pursuit of a Cure in Twentieth-Century America, published in 2001, was cited as an American Library Association Notable Book the following year.
 Lerner also received the 2006 William H. Welch Medal of the American Association for the History of Medicine for the book; one such Medal is awarded each year to the author or authors of a book of "outstanding scholarly merit in the field of medical history" published during the five calendar years preceding the award.

 His book One for the Road: Drunk Driving Since 1900, is the first history of drunk driving in America.
 It was published by Johns Hopkins University Press in October 2011.

 Two of Lerner's other books are Contagion and Confinement: Controlling Tuberculosis on the Skid Road (1998) and When Illness Goes Public: Celebrity Patients and How We Look at Medicine (2006).

 Lerner's fifth book, The Good Doctor: A Father, a Son, and the Evolution of Medical Ethics, was published in May 2014.
 It tells the true story of two doctors, a father and son, who practiced in very different times and the evolution of the ethics, paternalism, and patient autonomy that profoundly influenced health care.
 The son and father here are Lerner and his father, Phillip I. Lerner.
 The New York Times reviewed the book in July 2014, saying, "The Good Doctor is more than a son’s search to understand his father’s actions.
 It raises pointed questions about his own.
 Was his father just part of an older generation whose ideas had lost their relevance?
 Or did the son need to revisit ethical norms he had embraced and taught to thousands of trainees?
 As he asks, 'Did physicians of my father’s era actually know their patients in a different — and better — way than physicians do today?'"

 Lerner writes regularly on topics in clinical medicine, bioethics and medical history for The New York Times, The Washington Post, Slate, The Huffington Post and other publications.
 He currently teaches courses for the Global Public Health Program at New York University.
 In addition, he is a physician at Bellevue Hospital.

 Among Lerner's many contributions to The New York Times is an August 2011 op-ed piece entitled, "The Annals of Extreme Surgery".
 It expressed concern over the increasing use of the HIPEC procedure, a controversial treatment for certain cancers.

-After his 9-year-old nephew Cooper Stock was struck and killed by a taxi in New York City when he had the right of way, Lerner wrote a piece for The New York Times blog entitled "Treat Reckless Driving Like Drunk Driving."
+After his 9-year-old nephew Cooper Stock was struck and killed by a taxi in New York City while crossing the street with the right of way, Lerner wrote a piece for The New York Times blog entitled "Treat Reckless Driving Like Drunk Driving."
 In it, he notes that reckless driving "is poorly defined in the law, sometimes poorly investigated by police and almost never results in a criminal charge," much like drunk driving was treated in the 1980s.
 He calls to "make destruction caused by irresponsible driving a true crime."